alumet-dev/developer-book/src/chapter_1.md

 {{#rustdoc_include ../code/plugin_example.rs:implAlumetPlugin}}
 ```

-Let's focus on the start function.
+Let's focus on the `start` function.
 We want to create a new metric to match with the Metrics structure's field.
-In this structure, we have one field: *a_metric*.
+In this structure, we have one field: `a_metric`.
-We use the create_metric() function of the alumet::plugin::AlumetStart.
-We specify the kind of value (u64), the name
+We use the `create_metric()` function of the `alumet::plugin::AlumetStart`.
+We specify the kind of value (`u64`), the name
 of the metric, its unit and the last argument is the description:

 ```rust,ignore